jordanebelanger/SwiftyBluetooth/README.md

 ### Scanning for Peripherals

-You can scan for Peripherals by calling scanWithTimeout(...) while passing a timeout in seconds and a callback closure to receive Peripheral result callbacks as well as update on the status of your scan.
+You can scan for Peripherals by calling scanWithTimeout(...) while passing a timeout in seconds and a callback closure to receive Peripheral result callbacks as well as update on the status of your scan:

 ```swift
 SwiftyBluetooth.scanWithTimeout(15, serviceUUIDs: ["0011"]) { (scanResult) in